It's almost time to let out a deep breath and soak up the relief of finishing your exams – congrats!

 Your home town may not seem like much now, but you’ll miss it when the homesickness kicks in.

-Why not go on a tour of all your favourite haunts?
+Why not go on a tour of all your favourite places?
 Whether it’s the cinema, the local park or a shopping centre, choose places that you don’t necessarily think you’ll miss.
 Trust us – there will come a time!

 End the day by going to ‘your’ restaurant – you know what we mean!
 It could be Nando’s or the Indian over the road, but every group of friends has an eating spot they keep coming back to.